Feyweyter/stub-servers/README.md

 ___

-Not stub server, just example from presentation
+Not stub server, just an example from a presentation
 ## [github example app](https://github.com/Feyweyter/stub-servers/tree/master/github-app)
 Simple example for fetching data from [api.github.com](api.github.com) in ```create-react-app```.